ftpskid/prismo-privacy-policy/README.md

 ---

 ## **1. Data We Collect**
-Waguri collects and stores minimal data necessary for its functionality, including:
+Prismo collects and stores minimal data necessary for its functionality, including:

 - **Guild Name** (Server name where the bot is added)
 - **Guild ID** (Unique identifier for the server)